syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 AVERAGE(number1, number2, …)

 #### Where:
-* number1,number2, … are numeric arguments for which you want the average.
+* **number1**,**number2**, … are numeric arguments for which you want the average.

 ### AVERAGEA
 Calculates the average (arithmetic mean) of the values in the list of arguments.
 In addition to numbers and text logical values such as `True` and `False` are also included in the calculation.

 #### Syntax
 AVERAGEA(value1, value2, …)

 #### Where:
-* value1, value2, … are cells, ranges of cells, or values for which you want the average.
+* **value1**, **value2**, … are cells, ranges of cells, or values for which you want the average.

 ### AVERAGEIF
 `AVERAGEIF` function finds the average of values in a given array that satisfies the given criteria, and returns the average value of the corresponding values in a second given array.

 #### Syntax
 =AVERAGEIF(range, criteria, average_range)

 #### Where:
-* range: Array of values to be tested against the given criteria.
+* **range** - Array of values to be tested against the given criteria.
-* criteria: The condition to be tested in each of the values of the given range.
+* **criteria** - The condition to be tested in each of the values of the given range.
-* average_range: Numeric values to be evaluated against the criteria and averaged.
+* **average_range**- Numeric values to be evaluated against the criteria and averaged.

 ### AVERAGEIFS
 `AVERAGEIFS` function finds the average of values in a given array that satisfies a set of given criteria.

 #### Syntax
 = AVERAGEIFS( average_range, criteria_range1, criteria1, [criteria_range2, criteria2], … )

 #### Where:
-* average_range: Specific set of values to be averaged if the criteria range meets the provided criteria.
+* **average_range -**Specific set of values to be averaged if the criteria range meets the provided criteria.
-* criteria_range1: Array of values to be tested against the given criteria.
+* **criteria_range1**- Array of values to be tested against the given criteria.
-* criteria1: The condition to be tested on each of the values of the given range.
+* **criteria1** - The condition to be tested on each of the values of the given range.

 ### AVG
 Returns the average (arithmetic mean) of the arguments.

 #### Syntax
 AVG(number1, number2, …),

 #### Where:
-* number1, number2, … are numeric arguments for which you want the average.
+* **number1**, **number2**, … are numeric arguments for which you want the average.

 ### BASE
 A number has been converted into a text representation with the given radix (base).